idoheinemann/Vase-Problem/README.md

 if all three salesman agreed, each of them gets a third of the money.

+if the price has reached 500 and no one has agreed to the offer, the buyer gives up and none of the salesman gets any money.

 the goal of each salesman is to maximise his profit over this repeating scenarios.